Phys Ed

 Skills for Phys Ed Majors

-phys ed majors are found most commonly in careers in which the following skills are important:
+A major in phys ed prepares you for careers in which the following skill-sets are crucial:

 - Speaking - Talking to others to convey information effectively.